sbseltzer/anki-trivial-clozes/README.md

-# Anki MCS (Massive-Context Cloze-Highlighted Sentences)
+# Anki MCT (Massive-Context Cloze-Highlighted Text)
 Based on the AJATT MCD (Massive-Context Clozed Deletion) concept.
-What an awful name, but the MCS acronym helps.
-Essentially the same as an MCD, but clozes are not a classical clozed deletion.
-Although this says Sentences, it could be any text.
-The name mostly reflects my own use-case.
+An MCT is essentially the same as an MCD, but the clozes are not a classical clozed deletion.

-Rather, the generated cards show the content (normally a word) being tested.
+Rather, the generated cards shows/highlights the content (normally a word) being tested.
 It would be the equivalent to setting the hint text of a cloze to the content that would otherwise be hidden.
+This is much better for those with minimal vocabulary.
+I prefer it because it feels less like a test.
+Adds to the fun-factor.

 ## Personal Setup

 ### My general process is as such.